 Many have heard the word, yet still wonder: What is maca?
 How can maca powder be of help?

 Maca powder is flour crafted from maca, a root native to the Andes of Peru.
 Maca is sometimes called Peruvian ginseng.
-It was domesticated and consumed by pre-Inca peoples, and researchers have found evidence of maca being consumed as far back as 1600 B.C.
+It was domesticated and consumed by pre-Inca peoples, and researchers have found evidence of maca being finished as far back as 1600 B.C.

 Maca Health Benefits